 ‘Practice is fundamental to enabling you to present yourself in the right way; a lot of practice.
 Practise on your own, or with a friend,’ says Sue.

 When you review how you're coming across, check your body language.
 Do you wave your hands in the air, pull faces like Jim Carrey or mutter into your boots when you talk?
 Do you slouch in your chair or fidget too much?
 Now’s the time to get a grip.
 You don’t have to look like a TV presenter or a professional YouTuber, but get a pal, a parent or a tutor to critique your performance and then work on it.

 ‘Don’t look down or away to answers on a piece of paper,’ says Sue, who recommends you make notes as bullet points, not scripts, and put them where you can see them to ensure you get everything across you want to.
 Then look into the camera, not into the screen, to make ‘eye contact.’

 If you're going to be interviewed via Skype, think about the impression your Skype name will create.
 Will you come across as professional?
 You may get off on the wrong foot from the outset if your Skype name is jokey or overly informal.
 When a live interview is under way, avoid talking over your interviewer – especially if there’s a slight time lag between you because of the online connection.

 ‘That’s a general rule, of course, but wait until you're sure they have finished speaking.
 And take it slowly – don't hurry out the words,’ says Sue.

-Many companies are using video interviews at early stages in recruitment and for jobs throughout their company, from graduate openings to board appointments.
-On the plus side, no company our experts have come across sees video interviews as a substitute for face-to-face second interviews and final selection – even the video interview providers don’t recommend it!
+Remember, pre-recorded video interviews are particularly likely to be used instead of phone interviews, but they are are not seen as a substitute for face-to-face second interviews and final selection.
 Most companies will offer the opportunity to view their premises and meet other employees at a later stage in the process, if you get through this first.